remake/remake-cli/README.md

 <!-- TODO: we could make a simple diagram to examplify, with "page" at the bottom and html elements on top", inheriting from each other -->

-And with Remake, we apply this branching model to **objects** tagged to HTML elemens, as well.
+And with Remake, we apply this branching model to **objects** tagged to HTML elements, as well.
 It's by looking at an element's position in the page's "tree-like structure" that **Remake determines what to save** automatically.

 Here's an example: